 We will join you to face head-on emerging public health challenges and recommend strategies and solutions to improve workforce and organizational capacity.

-The work of the Center is funded through multiple grants and fee-for-service initiatives including but not limited to: the Ohio Local Public Health Accreditation Support Project and the Great Lakes Public Health Training Collaborative, one of ten regional public health training centers across the country funded through the Health Resources and Services Administration.
+The work of the Center is funded through multiple grants and fee-for-service initiatives including but not limited to: the Ohio Local Public Health Accreditation Support Project and the Region V Public Health Training Collaborative, one of ten regional public health training centers across the country funded through the Health Resources and Services Administration.